hongpham/Workshop-Protect-your-IoT-fleet/Module 3: Detect a compromised device using cloud-side metrics/README.md

 ## 1. Define unusual behaviors of your devices

 Your task is to implement a solution to detect unusual behaviors of IoT devices.
-How do you know if devices act differently than its regular behavior?
-You need to have metrics related to device's activities, and you need to define when the value of each metric is considered outside of regularity.
+How do you know if a device acts differently than its regular behavior?
+You need to have metrics related to the device's activities, and you need to define when the value of each metric is considered outside of regularity.

-AWS IoT Device Defender Detect monitor cloud-side metricsto detect abnormal behaviors (such as the number of authorization failures, or the number or size of messages a device sends or receives through AWS IoT).
+AWS IoT Device Defender Detect monitor cloud-side metrics to detect abnormal behaviors (such as the number of authorization failures, or the number or size of messages a device sends or receives through AWS IoT).
 However, you need to tell Device Defender when these metrics aren't normal.

 To do that, you need to create a **Security Profile**.
-A security profile defines abnomal behaviors for a group of devices (a thing group) or for all devices in your account, and specifies which actions to take when an anomaly is detected.
+A security profile defines abnomal behaviors for a group of devices (a thing group) or for all devices in your account, and specifies what actions to take when an anomaly is detected.

-In this case, you will create a Security Profile to allow Device Defender monitor message size of all three devices.
+In this case, you will create a Security Profile to allow Device Defender to monitor the message size of all three devices.
 The Software Development Team didn't share with you average message size of each message.
-But Device Defender can use [statisticalThreshold](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender-detect.html#detect-behaviors)  to detect if incoming messages have larger size then average message size.
+But Device Defender can use [statisticalThreshold](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender-detect.html#detect-behaviors) to detect if incoming messages are larger then the average message size.

 1. Sign in to your AWS account.
 From AWS console home, go to IoT console